Kuroda - Figure Not Figure

 Passage VI, 2005 - 200 x 200 cm

 Aki Kuroda seeks to disrupt the balance between figurative and non-figurative.
-For him, as for many artists such as Miró, Klee, Picabia or Man Ray, but also Rothko or Kelly, an abstract art that would refuse the link to reality cannot exist.
+For him, as for many artists such as Miró, Klee, Picabia or Man Ray, but also Rothko or Kelly, an abstract art which refuses the link to reality cannot exist.

-The female figure that punctuates his work looks like a caryatid.
-But this figure is not totally human, in a futuristic projection, and perhaps premonitory, the being, rid of its carnal envelope, takes the appearance of a robot, cold and devoid of sensitivity.
+The female silhouette that punctuates his work resembles a caryatid.
+But this figure is not totally human, in a futuristic, and perhaps premonitory, projection, the being, freed from its fleshly envelope, takes on the appearance of a robot, cold and devoid of sensitivity.

-Sometimes this elongated form is transformed into a narrow opening, an entrance, a breach to another world.
-It becomes the passage between reality and dream, between the Earth and the Cosmos.
+Sometimes this slender shape transforms into a narrow opening, an entrance, a breach into another world.
+It becomes the passage between reality and dream, between Earth and the Cosmos.

 Kuroda 110492, Acrylic on paper 63 x 90 cm, 1990